tru-ID/sim-card-auth-ios/Tutorial README.md

     }

 }
 ```

 The `AppConfiguration` struct simply reaches to the main bundle and searches for a `plist` called `TruIdService-Info`.
 If found, it reads the plist as a dictionary and binds that to the `configuration` variable.
 This URL is provided to the clients of the struct via the `baseURL() -> String?` method.

 ### It's All About the Network

+**TODO: is this the simplest possible setup?**

-Now is the time to create a new group called `service` in the Project Navigator. you will implement Model layer classes, structs, protocols and enums necessary in this folder and files.
-Note that, none of the files in this group should be importing `UIKit`.
+Now is the time to create a new group called `service` in the Project Navigator.
+In here you'll implement Model layer classes, structs, protocols and enums.
+Note that none of the files in this group should be importing `UIKit`.

 Create a Swift file in the `service` group called `SessionEndpoint.swift`.
-In this file, you will define a protocol called `Endpoint` and  `NetworkError` of type Enum and a class which implements the protocol.
+In this file, we define a protocol called `Endpoint` and  `NetworkError` of type Enum and a class which implements the protocol.
 Let's define the protocol `Endpoint` and `NetworkError` enum as in the following in this file.

 ```swift
 import Foundation